Josehower/e-commerce-project/README.md

 <img src="./public/screenshots/home.png" width="40%">.
 <img src="./public/screenshots/cart.png" width="40%">.

-In this repo you have a e-comerce shop whit the next features and functionalities:
+In this repo you have a e-commerce shop with the next features and functionalities:

 - A product page where all the items ar listed
-- A shopping cart page and the function to modify the items on it.
+- A shopping cart page and the function to change the items on it.
 - Checkout page(s) which shows the total and asks for shipping and payment information.
-- A thank you page after a checkout has been completed
+- A thank you page after a checkout has been completed.
 - The header will show a shopping cart with the current number of items on all pages.
 - you can create new products under /administrador/nuevo-producto page.

-This project was created as part of the requirements for the bootcamp UpLeveled Viena.
+This project was created as part of the requirements for the bootcamp UpLeveled Vienna.

 ## How was created?